Quick Guide To Mexico City Food

 There is nothing more awesome than Mexico City food, especially tacos!
 In the market, you will find an array of different tacos, tortas, tamale, guacamole, and all at a very affordable price - you could find even cheaper prices if you venture out of Polanco.
 Additionally, you will also find a dizzying variety of fresh and juicy fruits!
 I highly recommend getting some figs, mamey, mango, or any fruit you'd like!
 I got some fresh fruit to bring back to the hotel for breakfast the next day.

 Lucha libre anyone?
 Well, this was unexpectedly fun!
-Everything is evidently "entertainment" but you get so into it that in no time, you are cheering for whoever just became your favorite luchador.
-Head to the Arena Mexico hungry?
-No worries, there are many vendors making sure you don’t get hangry, selling all kind of snacks.
-I got a mini Domino's Pizza!
+Everything is evidently "entertainment" but, you will get so into it that you will be cheering for whoever just became your favorite luchador.
+Heading to the Arena Mexico hungry?
+No worries, there are many vendors making sure you don’t get hangry, selling all kind of snacks and beverages.
+They even sell Dominos Pizza!
+I know, Dominos Pizza in Mexico City?
+Hey, I bet you haven’t had Dominos Pizza while watching lucha libre live! you just have to experience it.

 Tip: Make sure you bring cash and small bills.